chtr9273/Genome_Analysis_Lab/code/R_scripts/README.txt

-This folder contains the R scripts used during the project
+This folder contains the R scripts used during the project.

+The load_packages.R file contain the packages that need to be installed to run R scripts.